kallsyms/go-graph/README.md

 RETURN {package: callpkg.SourceURL, file: statement.File, text: statement.Text, var: var.Name, type: var.Type}
 ```

-Find all uses of `crypto/rsa.GenerateKey`, where the result flows through 0 or more intermediary variables to reach a `pem.Encode` call:
+Find all uses of `crypto/rsa.GenerateKey`, where the result flows through up to 3 intermediary variables to reach a `pem.Encode` call:
 ```
 // find calls to crypto/rsa.GenerateKey
 FOR p IN package